SasView/sasview/sasview/README.txt

 ===============

    3.1- All systems:
-        - Documentation Window may take a few seconds to load the first time it i called.
+        - The documentation window may take a few seconds to load the first time it is called.
 Also, an internet connection is required before equations will render properly.
 Until then they will show in their original TeX format.
+        - If the documentation window remains stubbornly blank, install a different browser and set that as your default browser.
+Issues have been noted with Internet Explorer 11.
         - The copy and paste functions (^C, ^V) in the batch mode results grid require two clicks: one to select the cell and a second to select the contents of the cell.
-        - Tutorial has not yet been updated and is somewhat out of date
+        - The tutorial has not yet been updated and is somewhat out of date
         - Very old computers may not be able to run
         - Polydispersity on multiple parameters included in a simultaneous/ constrained fit will likely not be correct